vvamanda/Final-project/README.md

 `dataset`    This has our dataset rainy_to_clear(from BDD100k dataset).

+you need to create a data folder with two subdirectories `trainA` and `trainB` that contain images from domain rainy and clear.
+Create two subdirectories' testA 'and' testB 'to contain the test set.

 `models`    This package contains modules related to objective functions, optimizations, and network architectures.

 In template_model.py,